ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 This post is one in an upcoming series of concepts from the languages such as `Haskell`, `Clojure` and `Erlang`, which are worth taking a look at.
-I'll be covering the concepts and paradigms which are already actively used by the awsome Open Source projects such as [Netty](https://github.com/netty/netty), [Cassandra](https://github.com/apache/cassandra), [Reactor](https://github.com/reactor/reactor) and many others.
+I'll be covering the concepts and paradigms which are already actively used by the awesome Open Source projects such as [Netty](https://github.com/netty/netty), [Cassandra](https://github.com/apache/cassandra), [Reactor](https://github.com/reactor/reactor) and many others.
 Examples